-Find Out More About an IP Address via WHOIS Lookup and WHOIS APIDownload PDF
+Find Out More About an IP Address via WHOIS Lookup and WHOIS API

-As part of this process, it is possible to do an IP lookup via WHOIS Lookup and WHOIS API to extract the ownership details of a given address for further inspection.
-What’s more, both products permit gathering all sorts of relevant details such as if an IP address hosts a domain and which regional Internet registry (RIR) manages the resource.
+Part of this process is retrieving the WHOIS records of an IP address, which is doable via WHOIS Lookup or WHOIS API to extract their ownership details for further inspection.
+Both products provide additional valuable details, including the domains hosted on an IP address and which regional Internet registry (RIR) manages the resource.

-Let’s take a closer look at some use cases of an IP address WHOIS lookup.
+Let’s take a closer look at some specific areas where a WHOIS IP address search can be helpful.

-Authorities can stay hot on the trail of criminals by tracking the origin of their IP addresses.
-Fraudsters paying for purchases using stolen payment card information are also identifiable based on the IP addresses logged in when they made orders.
-Investigators can first acquire the suspicious IP addresses from the merchant’s website and payment processor.
-Then they can run the IP address on WHOIS Lookup or WHOIS API to obtain the name and contact details of its owner and connected domains if any.
+Authorities can stay hot on the trail of cybercriminals by tracking the origin of their IP addresses.
+Fraudsters paying for purchases using stolen payment cards are also identifiable based on the IP addresses logged when they made orders.

 2. DNS Forensic Analysis

-WHOIS Lookup or WHOIS API can enhance the data gathered from open-source intelligence (OSINT) databases to more comprehensively analyze IP addresses that are attempting to establish connections with their systems.
+A WHOIS IP address lookup can enhance the data gathered from open-source intelligence (OSINT) sources to more comprehensively analyze IP addresses attempting to establish connections with an organization’s systems.

 4. Thwarting IP Address Fraud

 Fraudsters can go to great lengths to execute illegal schemes.
-One case, for instance, involved an IT firm that set up shell companies to fool a registry into allocating it 800,000 IP addresses.
-The company sold these to virtual private network (VPN) service providers, whose subscriber bases in need of anonymity comprised not just legitimate users but also hackers and cybercriminals.
+One case involved an IT firm that set up shell companies to fool a registry into allocating them 800,000 IP addresses.
+The company sold these to virtual private network (VPN) service providers, whose subscribers comprised not just legitimate users but also likely hackers and cybercriminals.

-Now say you come across the existence of similar fraudulent events and you want to alert the relevant entities, WHOIS Search or WHOIS API can help you retrieve the registration details of illegitimately obtained IP addresses.
-With an IP address’s corresponding records at hand, you can identify the registry governing its use.
-The API also provides information as to when the IP address was released and last updated.
+Now, say you come across similar fraudulent events, and you want to alert the relevant entities.
+WHOIS Lookup or WHOIS API can help you retrieve the registration details of illegitimately obtained IP addresses.
+You can identify the registries governing their use with each IP address’s corresponding records.
+The tools also provide information on when an IP address was released and last updated.

-How to Use WHOIS API to Perform an IP Address WHOIS Lookup
+How to Use WHOIS API to Perform an IP WHOIS Lookup

-WHOIS API is available for integration into a variety of security solutions and website plugins including Splunk and Wordpress.
-If you want to experience a free demo of the API, head over to the product’s homepage, then type in an IP address into the field and hit the Enter key.
+WHOIS API is available for integration into various security solutions and website plug-ins, including Splunk and WordPress.
+If you want to see a free API demo, head over to the product’s home page, then type an IP address into the field and hit the Enter key.

-IP address WHOIS lookups can be part of robust processes in threat hunting, incident response, and cyber investigation.
-Indeed, WHOIS Lookup and WHOIS API enable infosec professionals and law enforcement agents to track the identities of criminals with as much as an IP address.
+IP WHOIS lookups can be part of robust threat hunting, incident response, and cyber investigation processes.
+Indeed, WHOIS Lookup and WHOIS API enable infosec professionals and law enforcement agents to track cybercriminals with as little as an IP address.